Advantages of a grease trap

 The main economic advantage of using a grease trap is that sewers will need less maintenance and expensive repairs.
 Warm grease would cool inside the sewer system and create blockages and flooding to the surrounding areas.
 Therefore, you can save time and money by installing a grease trap as an extremely economical safety mechanism – as long as you service it properly.
-You are able to prevent temporary closure of your business that can be caused by odours or blockages.
+You are able to prevent the temporary closure of your business that can be caused by odours or blockages.

-Grease traps are environmentally friendly
+Advantages of a Grease Trap – They are environmentally friendly

 The environmental advantages of using grease traps to recycle grease are surprisingly numerous.
-Firstly, liquid waste does not need to end up in our oceans as they reduces the amount of runoff into our water catchment areas.
-Secondly, solid waste can be collected and used in specialised treatment plants which will convert it into agricultural mulch.
+Firstly, liquid waste does not need to end up in our oceans as it reduces the amount of runoff in our water catchment areas.
+Secondly, solid waste can be collected and used in specialised treatment plants, which will convert it into agricultural mulch.

-So, when you next sit in a restaurant, you might just think about the grease trap which is working hard below your feet.
-Grease traps do so many jobs to keep our sewer systems adequately flowing underneath us, ensuring that our hospitality industry is kept in motion, reducing nutrient rich overspills into our rivers and giving us a cleaner environment for the generations to come.
+So, when you next sit in a restaurant, you might just think about the grease trap, which is working hard below your feet.
+Grease traps do so many jobs to keep our sewer systems adequately flowing underneath us, ensuring that our hospitality industry is kept in motion, reducing nutrient-rich overspills into our rivers and giving us a cleaner environment for the generations to come.